Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.21/readme.md

 >The circulating technician is a different type of medical professional. for now the system doesn't need to support technicians

 **Dependencies/References:**

-* There is a dependency to "US 5.1.1- As an Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions."
+* There is a dependency to "US 5.1.1 - As an Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions."

+* There is a dependency to "5.1.20 As an Admin, I want to add new types of operations, so that I can reflect the available medical procedures in the system."

 **Input and Output Data**

 **Input Data:**

 * Typed data:
+    * Name
-    * Password
+    * RequiredStaff
-    * E-mail
+    * EstimatedDuration

 * Selected data:
-    * Operation
-    * Operation Type

 **Output Data:**